scipy/scipy/doc/source/building/windows.rst

 relatively well.
 It is not possible to just call a one-liner on the command prompt as you would on other platforms via ``sudo apt-get install`` machinery.

-Fortunately, a lot of work has been done recently to rectify this situation.
-Projects such as OpenBLAS_ and Mingwpy_ are under active development to develop open-source toolchains that would allow Windows users to build and develop with NumPy and SciPy from source, and hence, freeing them from financial, platform, or licensing constraints.

 This document describes one option to build OpenBLAS and SciPy from source that was validated for scipy 1.0.0.
 However, in light of all the work currently being done, **do not expect** these instructions to be accurate in the long-run and be